SilkRose/Pony/stories/front-page-blues/front-page-blues.md

 Rarity wrapped Pinkie in another hug.
 "I think you've got a lot of work ahead of you."

 Pinkie hugged back.
-"What on?"
+"On what?"

 "This calls for a party, does it not?"